JVanDenHurk/clockin/README.md

 ## The Plan

-Automate the whole clock-in and clock-out process using Python and run it on a Raspberry Pi.
+Automate the whole clock-in and clock-out process using Python and run it on a Old Laptop.

 - ✅ Login to [Deputy](https://www.deputy.com)
 - ✅ Click "Start Shift" at 8:55 AM